The Decision (TV program): Background

 James was born and raised in Akron, Ohio, where he received national attention as a high school basketball star at St. Vincent–St. Mary High School.
 He was drafted out of high school by his hometown Cleveland Cavaliers with the first overall pick of the 2003 NBA draft.
-He played the first seven seasons of his professional career in Cleveland, where he was a two-time NBA Most Valuable Player and a six-time NBA All-Star.
-James became an unrestricted free-agent at 12:01 am EDT (UTC-4) on July 1, 2010.
-He was courted by several teams, including the New York Knicks, Chicago Bulls, New Jersey Nets, Miami Heat, Los Angeles Clippers, and the Cavaliers.
+He played the first seven seasons of his professional career in Cleveland, where he was a two-time NBA Most Valuable Player and a six-time NBA All-Star, yet won no NBA championships and only made it to the finals once, where the Cavaliers were swept (2007).
+James became an unrestricted free-agent at 12:01 am EDT (UTC−4) on July 1, 2010.
+He was courted for recruitment by several teams, including the New York Knicks, Chicago Bulls, New Jersey Nets, Miami Heat, Los Angeles Clippers, and the Cavaliers.

-The idea for the show originally came from Bill Simmons's mailbag column in November 2009 on ESPN, which published reader Drew Wagner's question, "What if LeBron announces he will pick his 2010-11 team live on ABC on a certain date for a show called 'LeBron's Choice?'"
+The idea for the show originally came from Bill Simmons's mailbag column in November 2009 on ESPN, which published reader Drew Wagner's question, "What if LeBron announces he will pick his 2010–11 team live on ABC on a certain date for a show called 'LeBron's Choice?'"
 Wagner's idea was inspired by the trend of high school seniors being recruited announcing their college choice in a news conference.
 During NBA All-Star Weekend in 2010, Simmons pitched the idea to James's business partner, Maverick Carter; James's then-agent, Leon Rose; and James's advisor, William Wesley.
 After James and the Cavaliers lost to the Boston Celtics in the NBA playoffs in May, Simmons thought there was no way for the idea to proceed, and he was no longer involved.

 During halftime of Game 2 of the NBA Finals in Los Angeles, Carter ran into freelance sportscaster Jim Gray and media agent Ari Emanuel, when Gray pitched the announcement show to Carter and Emanuel.
 Carter convinced James to do the show, and Emanuel pitched the idea to then-ESPN president John Skipper.
 Gray's idea was for an hour-long show in which James would announce his decision.
 Gray once worked for ESPN, and James' management team insisted that he be involved in the interview.
 ESPN gave away the airtime as barter syndication, allowing James' team to sell ads in exchange for the news story.
 NBA commissioner David Stern, believing that ESPN was giving too much control to James, tried to get the event cancelled.

-Before the special aired Chris Broussard, who was one of the show's presenters, reported that James would join the Heat based on statements he had heard from multiple sources.
+Before the special aired, Chris Broussard, who was one of the show's presenters, reported that James would join the Heat based on statements he had heard from multiple sources.